This blog may contain affiliate links. Read our disclosure policy for more info.

 When it comes to using it for composition, it is a great idea to switch from your eyepiece to your LCD screen so you can see a live photo of what you’re shooting.
 This means you can really visualize the shot and make small adjustments.
 It’s crazy how the most minor adjustments can affect your photos.

 Of course, tripods can be bulky so it best to get a lightweight travel tripod in order to make travelling with it easy.
-Some great options are below!
+A lightweight travel tripod actually makes for a great gift idea for hikers or travelers who love photography!
+I got mine for Christmas last year and was thrilled!

 Stop putting pressure on yourself!